galette/galettedoc/source/usermanual/avancee.rst

        color: red;
    }

 This will be enough to display your association name in red.
-Note that local CSS file and all issues it may cause will not be took into account by the Galette team, no support will be provided.
+Note that local CSS file and all issues it may cause will not be taken into account by the Galette team, no support will be provided.

 You also can override the print stylesheet, just create a ``galette_print_local.css`` file.